naufalalsar/mail-shell/README.md

     Command Whitelisting: A server-side configuration to restrict which commands are allowed to be executed.

     Android Support: A dedicated client app for managing servers from a mobile device.

+    Other ESP Support: Currently only Gmail have been tested.